Bringing Fresh Food-Purchasing Incentives to Brownsville

 Research suggests that New Yorkers of all income levels spend approximately the same percentage of their grocery budget on produce.

 As low-income New Yorkers have less spendable income, they purchase less than $450 worth of fresh produce each year, compared with wealthier New Yorkers who spend more than twice that amount.
 Low-income New Yorkers also report eating only two servings of fruits and vegetables daily, less than what is recommended for a healthy diet.
 To combat these problems in low-income neighborhoods, New York City has introduced nutrition incentive programs, such as Health Bucks, to make healthy foods more affordable for low-income consumers and encourage healthy food-buying decisions.
 However, relatively few low-income New Yorkers qualify for these programs.
 In 2017, NYSHealth awarded a grant to Public Health Solutions to pilot a year-round and more accessible incentive program to support long-term healthy shopping patterns among low-income New Yorkers.

-Under this grant, Public Health Solutions will assist the Mayor’s Office of Food Policy in conducting a proof-of-concept study that will benefit up to 6,000 food-insecure and/or low-income New Yorkers in the Brownsville neighborhood of Brooklyn; the North Shore of Staten Island; and the Morrisania neighborhood in the South Bronx.
-Households participating in the pilot will be eligible for a discount of up to $10 per week on fresh fruits and vegetables at participating supermarkets.
-Public Health Solutions will monitor and evaluate the pilot’s outcomes to see if cash incentives at supermarkets can improve healthy shopping and eating behaviors among low-income New Yorkers.
-Findings will be disseminated to stakeholders, including supermarkets, Performing Provider Systems, payers, and City and State governments.
+Under this grant, Public Health Solutions assisted the Mayor’s Office of Food Policy in conducting a proof-of-concept study that benefited up to 6,000 food-insecure and/or low-income New Yorkers in the Brownsville neighborhood of Brooklyn; the North Shore of Staten Island; and the Morrisania neighborhood in the South Bronx.
+Households participating in the pilot were eligible for a discount of up to $10 per week on fresh fruits and vegetables at participating supermarkets.
+Public Health Solutions monitored and evaluated the pilot’s outcomes to see if cash incentives at supermarkets improved healthy shopping and eating behaviors among low-income New Yorkers.
+Findings were disseminated to stakeholders, including supermarkets, Performing Provider Systems, payers, and City and State governments.